kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/03-notes-app/04-rendering-empty-list-item.md

 ```

 * Import the named export `NoteList`
-* This is very important if you accidentally import the default export, your test won't work
+* This is very important if you accidentally import the **default export**, your test won't work

 `import { NoteList } from './NoteList';`